CrystalPharma/README-generator/README.md

 ## Usage
-1. Once you have successfully installed the README generator repository as per described Change your directory into `starter` and command `npm i` to download any relevant packages require for the application in the VS code
+1. Once you have successfully installed the README generator repository as per described Change your directory into `starter` and command `npm i` to download any relevant packages require for the application in the VS code terminal
 2. Then, command `node index` or `node index.js` in the VS code terminal, the VS code terminal would then direct you to a series of questions
 3. Filling in details as the question directed you to create an unique README.md to your repository